 One of the biggest questions I get, a very common problem for new musicians, is how do I promote my music?

-It can be a frustrating experience, but there’s a lot more that goes into music promotion than just making it widely accessible… which I believe you should.
+It can be a frustrating experience, but there’s a lot more that goes into releasing music than just making it widely accessible and making a couple of social media posts.

 Sometimes, musicians who have this problem are looking for free exposure or shortcuts to build up vanity metrics like views or followers.
 This type of mindset leads to bad habits and tactics that just don’t work.